Darzamat

-Darzamat is a Polish atmospheric black metal band, founded in 1995.
+Darzamat is a Polish gothic black metal band, founded in 1995.
 After a few initial releases (In Flames of Black Arts, Oniriad and the MCD In the Opium of Black Veil), the founding member Flauros (vocals) managed to gather musicians who have since been identified as the band's core: guitar players Chris and Daamr, female vocalist Nera and keyboard player Spectre.
 The album Semidevilish, released in 2004, established the sound of the newly consolidated band and gave it strength to start appearing more regularly on stage.

 The following year saw the release of Transkarpatia.
 The album, produced by Andy LaRocque, the guitar force behind King Diamond.
 As a result, Darzamat started to be feature in such European festivals as Rock Hard Open, Wave Gothic Treffen, Hard Rock Laager, S-Hammer Festival, Last Night on Earth, Dong Open Festival, Moscow After Midnight and Metal Head Mission.
 At that time, the band found themselves performing for an ever widening circle of audiences in Balkan states, Czech Republic, Slovakia, Belgium, Holland, Italy, France and Germany.
 Also around that time Darzamat embarked on tours supporting Sabaton in Benelux countries and Moonspell in Poland.

 The year 2007 saw the band perform on Winternachtstraum Festival and on the 21st edition of the Polish Metalmania Festival, organized since the 1980s.
 This performance was documented on the DVD album Live Profanity (Visiting the Graves of the Heretics), released internationally.